nsfcac/repacss-user-guide/docs/absolute-beginner-guide.md

 ---

 ## Accessing the System
-Before accessing REPACSS resources, users must be connected to TTUnet.
+Before accessing REPACSS resources, users must be connected to TTUnet or TTUnet VPN.

-!!! info "TTUnet VPN Usage Cases"
+!!! tip "TTUnet VPN Usage Cases"
+    **On Campus**:
-    **On Campus**: Users may connect through wired Ethernet or the TTUnet Wi-Fi network.
+        **-** You must be connected to **TTUnet**, either via wired Ethernet or the TTUnet Wi-Fi network.
+        **-** Other networks on campus (such as TTUguest or EduRoam) are not supported for direct access.
+    **Off Campus**:
+        **-** If you are connecting from any other network, including TTUguest, EduRoam, or external internet connections, you must use the TTU GlobalProtect Virtual Private Network (VPN).
-    **Off Campus**: Access is available through the TTU GlobalProtect Virtual Private Network (VPN).
-Instructions are available on the [VPN Setup Guide](https://www.depts.ttu.edu/itts/software/vpn.php).
+        **-** Instructions are available on the [VPN Setup Guide](connecting/vpn.md).
     **Authentication**: All system access requires secure login via SSH or authorized web-based interfaces.
     <br>
     *Note: Users located within the Computer Science Department building may experience restricted access when using TTUnet Wi-Fi.
-In such cases, a VPN connection is required to ensure system accessibility.*
+If you encounter connectivity issues, connect via wired Ethernet or enable the VPN to ensure uninterrupted access.*